d-mcalpin/IrelandRecommends/README.md

 to the site for each individual review.

 #### On screen sizes of tablet size and below:
 - Cards and divs are responsive and will align with the mobile view.
+The website was tested on an iPhone 11 and Huawei P Smart 2019 for responsoiveness and interaction on mobile devices.

 ### Further Testing